 X-mas week and feeling down

-in an up so jingle many bells town
+in an up so jingle many bells town;

-on a sewer grate in Toronto.
+sitting on a sewer grate in Toronto.

-Then came a voice that cut like tin
+said with a voice that cut like tin

-“Hey dude, would you like some gin?”
+“Dude, would you like some gin?”

-Out here on the lonely frozen fringe,
+Out here on the frozen fringe

 A snowflake has no purpose